rugbyprof/CMPS-Cryptography/Python_Notes_3.md

 #### Multiplicative Cipher

 The caeser cipher uses addition with modulus as a function to map one letter to another.
 The same can be done using multiplication with modulus.
 However, a side effect of using multiplication is the possibility that we don't get a one-to-one function!
-To ensure we get a one-to-one function we must ensure that the number we multiply with is relatively prime to the number of characters were mapping.
+To ensure we get a one-to-one function we must ensure that the number we multiply with is relatively prime to the number of characters were mapping (e.g. 26 % 7).

 |  Caeser Shift 4       | Multiplication 7             |   Multiplication 6           |